Go-Browse: Training Web Agents with Structured Exploration: Fine-tuning Setup and Results

 \section{Fine-tuning Setup and Results}

-For our experiments, we train \qwen by performing supervised finetuning on only the success trajectories in our collected dataset.
+For our experiments, we train \qwen by performing supervised finetuning on only the success trajectories of our dataset.
 Finetuning hyperparameters are provided in Appendix~\ref{sec:finetuning_hyperparameters}.
-For fair comparison, we also train a model using the same parameters on the \nnetnavdataset dataset~\cite{nnetnav} which consists of 45K interaction steps across the 5 WebArena domains.
+For fair comparison, we also train a model using the same parameters on the \nnetnavdataset dataset~\citep{nnetnav} which consists of 45K interaction steps across the 5 WebArena domains.

-We benchmark the finetuned models on the 812 WebArena benchmark using \bgym \cite{browsergym}.
+We benchmark the finetuned models on the 812 WebArena benchmark using \bgym \citep{browsergym}.
 Correctness of each task is evaluated using task-specific reward functions provided by WebArena.
 We use a temperature of 0 for the models when benchmarking.